Do you think you may have bacterial vaginosis?

 If you are taking antibiotics for BV, it is worth knowing that these can kill off both the good and bad bacteria in your vagina.
 However, by supplementing with a probiotic, you can replace some of the good bacteria and improve your vaginal health.

 Garlic has antibacterial properties and has been used as a home remedy for bacterial vaginosis for a long time.
-Although some sources say to insert a garlic clove directly into your vagina, this can cause burning and should be avoided.

 How to prevent bacterial vaginosis